Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Pararomantic.md

 -   What would distract it?

 b **Spirit Touched**: Your experiences have made you sensitive to the supernatural.
-When you sense magical things, roll +Weird.
+When you sense magical things, roll [[+Weird]].
 On a 10+ you can sense them fully.
 On a 7-9, choose: either sense them fully but they notice you too, or you sense only impressions.

 ## Gear